Get Rid of HR

 It pushed managers to manage (and gave them the headspace for it), but ensured they had independent and professional support when they needed it.

 Administrative or legal matters were left to professionals, who were better at them.
 And tasks that seemed time-consuming and boring, like setting up new starters, never got deprioritised.
-My Talent Team were given scope to focus on actual talent initiatives, and my Office Manager tackled more value-add elements e.g. CSR, health & wellbeing, social agenda.
+My People Team were given scope to focus on actual talent initiatives, and my Office Manager tackled more value-add elements e.g. CSR, health & wellbeing, social agenda.

 Everything confidential was kept outside the workplace.
 Our data was organised and up to date, no one blabbed about salaries or HR matters.